 Tardiness must be reported by calling (504) 483-3954.
-Leave your full name and relationship, the student's full name and grade level, the reason for tardiness, and a phone number where you can be reached.
-A student who is late for school must report to the Discipline Office immediately - before attending homeroom/ class.
+The person reporting the tardiness should leave his or her full name and relationship, the student's full name and grade level, the reason for tardiness, and a phone number at which to be reached.
+A student who is late for school must report to the Discipline Office immediately - before attending homeroom/class.
 A student who is late for class must report to the Discipline Office prior to going to class.

-Upon reporting to the Discipline Office students are to present a note written and signed only by a parent or guardian giving the reason for his tardiness.
+Upon reporting to the Discipline Office, students are to present a note written and signed only by a parent or guardian giving the reason for his tardiness.
+However, if the student drove himself to school, then the note is due the following day prior to his going to homeroom.

 A student who has an excused reason for being late is expected to be in school at least by the beginning of fourth period; otherwise, he will not be allowed to attend classes for the rest of that day.
 Exceptions may be granted in cases of medical appointments, etc., which sometimes run longer than expected.
+If this is the case, a doctor's note is required along with a parent's note.